 So what should you do?
 Toren suggests to focus on one task at a time until it’s finished and to avoid distractions by turning off email notifications, Facebook message popups and not answering calls unless they are necessary.

-With all the apps and websites on the market today, there is really no excuse not to use technology to help you save time and be more productive.
+With all the apps and websites on the market today, there is really no excuse not to use productivity tools to help you save time and be more productive.
 Tools like Brain.fm makes music designed for your brain, the music is generated by an AI that the company’s team invented.
-It helps improve focus, relaxation, and sleep within 10 to 15 minutes of listening, Our product ezClocker a mobile time clock app helps small business owners run their business remotely by allowing employees to clock in and out using their own phone and using the GPS to verify the employees showed up at the correct jobsite, this allows you to save both money and time.
+It helps improve focus, relaxation, and sleep within 10 to 15 minutes of listening, Our product ezClocker a mobile time clock app helps small business owners run their business remotely by allowing employees to clock in and out using their own phone and using the GPS to verify the employees showed up at the correct job site, this allows you to save both money and time.